How the poor pay more for rice and sugar than you do.

 Owning vs Renting a home for the poor

-Let’s just not waste both of our time, and straightforward admit that ‘owning’ a house is not an option for the poor.
+Let’s not waste both of our time and straightforwardly admit that ‘owning’ a house is not an option for the poor.
 So, they have the option to rent.
 Yes, they do.

 People seem like they don’t fall under India’s demographics, since they clearly do not have to right to live with dignity!